chasefoster3/mlb-postseason-prediction/README.md

 ```
 code/
-    R scripts used throughout the analysis
+    R script used throughout the analysis

+data/
+    Excel files containing the data collected and used for the study

 figures/
     Visualizations generated during the study